gailhantson/gailhantson/README.md

-## Technical Writer ♜ I help write things down.
+## Technical Writer ♜ I write things down.

 I am a tech writer, tinkerer, and technologist living and working on Planet Earth 🌎